Aasthag1811/8085Simulator/README.md

-# 8085Simulator
+# 8085-Simulator
-A simulator of 8085 micro processor that performs almost all the operations in assembly language
+A 8085 Simulator that performs almost all the operations of 8085 microprocessor in assembly language.